CanCLID/jyutping.org/content/en/community/_index.md

 {{< chartaudio >}}

 {{< alert title="About IPA transcriptions">}}
-All IPA transcriptions on this page are phonemic transcriptions，source of audio data is 粵典.
+All IPA transcriptions on this page are phonemic transcriptions，source of the audio data is [粵典 works.hk](https://words.hk/).
 For further details please see [Reference](#reference).
 {{< /alert >}}

 ## 1. Onset